-- hand in (as your own) work that was written by someone else - copy out someone else's work and hand it in

-- copy out sections of someone else's work and include it in your own submitted work without acknowledging it - use someone else's work in any of the above ways with a few words changed
+- · hand in (as your own) work that was written by someone else - · copy out someone else's work and hand it in - copy out sections of someone else's work and include it in your own submitted work without acknowledging it - use someone else's work in any of the above ways with a few words changed you and another student submit identical or almost identical work

-That "someone else" might be the writer of a journal article, a textbook or a website.
+"Someone else" might be the writer of a journal article, textbook or website.
 It could be a fellow student, though you might then be accused of collusion.
-The "work" could be a whole essay, paragraph or even sentence; i.e. copying (or altering in a minor way) a complete paragraph or sentence constitutes plagiarism.
+The "work" could be a full essay, paragraph or sentence i.e. copying (or altering in a minor way) a complete paragraph or sentence constitutes plagiarism.